avishek-sen-gupta/cobol-rekt/README.md

 If you want more fine-grained control of the location of output artifacts, you can use the ```SmojolTasks``` class, which gives you more configurability in exchange for having to provide more detailed specifications.

 **NOTE:** For all analyses, specifying the ```OccursIgnoringFormat1DataStructureBuilder``` class is preferable to prevent extra noise that can be generated when creating arrays for structures using ```OCCURS``` clauses.
 However, the ```DefaultFormat1DataStructureBuilder``` should be specified when running the interpreter, because that will require the correct number of elements in array data structures.

+## How to Use

+- See ```FlowChartBuildMain.java``` for examples of how flowcharts are created.
+- See ```InterpreterMain.java``` for an example of how to run the interpreter on your code, as well as inject execution traces into Neo4J.
+- See ```GraphExplorerMain.java``` for an example of how to inject ASTs, data structures, and CFGs into Neo4J.
+- See ```DependencyBuildMain.java``` for an example how inter-program dependencies can be injected into Neo4J.
+- See ```ValidateProgramMain.java``` for an example of how to run validation through code.
+- More detailed guides on programmatic use are on the way.

 ## A Note on Copyright